aman-sutar/nextjs-app/README.md

 By following these steps, you can:

-1. Run the Next.js application locally using Docker.
+1. Run the Next.js application locally using Node or Even with Docker.
 2. Deploy the application to a Minikube Kubernetes cluster.
 3. Automatically build and deploy updates using GitHub Actions.

-For troubleshooting or further setup instructions, refer to the documentation in the repository or feel free to reach out for assistance.